dylanMPP/DivideAndConquer/doc/TestsDesign.md

 ## - **Square Root**:

 ### Function
-We are going to use the `squareRoot(number: Double)` function in this tests.
+We are going to use the `squareRoot(number: Double)` function in these tests.

 ### Objective
 The objective of this test design is to validate the functionality of the `squareRoot(...)` function using different integer numbers.